 4.)
 Caramelized Onions for the Topping

 The caramelized onions are an easy topping to make, and you usually never will find haleem served without these crispy fried onions.
-They’re actually my favourite part of haleem! 😛
+They’re actually my favourite part! 😛

 It’s easy to make caramelized onions.
 Just fry thinly sliced onions in a bit of oil (keeping the heat medium) and keep stirring until a deep golden brown.